kamilbanas85/Electricity_Demand/README.md

 # Electricity Demand Forecasting for Texas

 ## About
-A project presents forecasting an electricity demand in Texas.
-A focuse was made on a XshortXlongX-term horizont.
-A muliple regresion models approach were used with few independent variables.
+The project presents forecasting an electricity demand in Texas with 1h frequency data.
+A focuse was made on a medium-term horizont (6 months).
+A muliple regresion models approach were used with few explanatory variables.

 ## Predcitors